Nic Pothas: Coaching career

 In October 2015, Pothas stepped down from his role as Guernsey's director of cricket after leading Guernsey to the World Cricket League Division Six final in the final month.

 In July 2016, Pothas was appointed as the fielding coach of Sri Lanka.
 On 27 June 2017, with the resignation of head coach Graham Ford, Sri Lanka Cricket appointed Pothas as the interim coach for Zimbabwe and Indian tours.

 In November 2018 Pothas was appointed as the interim head coach of West Indies national cricket team for the tour of Bangladesh following the end of Stuart Law's stint.
+He served Middlesex as assistant coach from 2018 to 2021.

-He served Middlesex as assistant coach (2018-2021).
+In April 2023, he was appointed as the assistant coach of the Bangladesh national cricket team.